Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study

 \subsection{Baseline System}

-The baseline system (Figure~\ref{fig:baseline-setup}) was a chat interface powered by the same LLM agent used in \system: it used GPT-4o with access to the same tools for completing literature-related tasks using a combination of Semantic Scholar and standard LLM capabilities (summarization, accessing knowledge stored in weights, etc.).
-While we could integrate interactive plans within chat and vice versa (more on this in Section \ref{s:discussion-combine}), we opted not to for a cleaner comparison of the two design patterns.
-The design of the chat interface closely resembled that of popular LLM chatbots (e.g., ChatGPT, Claude).
+As our primary research question is to better understand the costs and benefits of \system{}'s co-planning and co-execution affordances, the baseline system (Figure~\ref{fig:baseline-setup}) was a common chat interface powered by the same underlying LLM agent: a custom tool-calling agent powered by GPT-4o with access to the same state-of-the-art tools for searching, analyzing, summarizing, and comparing literature across millions of papers on Semantic Scholar \cite{Kinney2023TheSS}, in addition to standard LLM capabilities.
+See \ref{a:implementation} for more details about the agent.
+The design of the chat interface closely resembled that of existing AI-powered research systems (e.g., Assist mode in Scite \cite{scite}, Google Scholar Labs, various deep research systems), and popular LLM chatbots (e.g., ChatGPT, Claude).
 During the study, participants positioned the chat interface beside the baseline document editor, which is the same editor that \system uses, except we removed the option to invoke the agent to eliminate all co-planning and co-execution interactions.

+We chose this baseline because it mimicked the dominant interaction paradigm implemented in AI-powered research tools at the time of our study and allowed for strong comparisons on aspects like ease of use.
+We recognize that variations of this baseline, such as forcing the agent to show an editable plan before execution (e.g., \cite{he2025plan}), are also strong baselines that can help further isolate the factors contributing to our results.
+We discuss ablations \system as alternative baselines in Section \ref{s:limitations-fw}.